 But you can't ask for an extension if you're dead.
 In which case, the publisher may become a creditor of the estate, trying to get that advance back.

 Again, generally indie writers don't have to worry about publishers, but they should be worried about their editors, cover artists, etc. For example, what if I hired the incredible Dan Dos Santos to do the cover for Justice?
 He's not cheap.
 What happens if he can't finish my cover because a bunch of paint cans falls on his head and he's in the hospital in a coma?

 You don't need a huge, complicated twenty-five-page, double-sided, eight-point font legal document, but you should have some sort of agreement about what happens if your independent contractor can't fulfill his agreement.

 Then there's my situation where I'm co-authoring a novel.
-In our case, Laura drafted what she refers to as the "What if a bus hits us" clause in our agreement.
+In our case, Xxxxx drafted what she refers to as the "What if a bus hits us" clause in our agreement.
 We negotiated ownership percentages (for both early stages of drafting and the completed work), buy-out terms should the affected writer need to withdraw from the project (including buy-out terms for after the novel goes on sale), and what terms would apply to our estate representatives.

-Considering how far along we are when I was biopsied, I could have finished my share of the writing if I had cancer before chemo brain set in, but poor Laura probably would have been saddled with the majority of the editing and marketing.
+Considering how far along we are when I was biopsied, I could have finished my share of the writing if I had cancer before chemo brain set in, but poor Xxxxx probably would have been saddled with the majority of the editing and marketing.
 Like I said, no one wants to think about worse case scenarios, but any time you're working with another person, you need to have contengencies in place.

 This is hardly a comprehensive list of items you need to consider.
 Every writer's personal situation is different.
 It's also best that you check with your own attorney prior to signing a contract.